How to React if Your Car Makes Noise When Turning

-If your car makes noise when turning, there are tons of potential causes.
-The best thing you can do is to decide how to best describe the issue to a service technician.
+If your car makes noise when turning, there are many potential causes.
+The best thing you can do is describe the issue to a mechanic.
 Simply saying “my car makes a weird noise” won’t help a professional diagnose the issue.
 Be specific in your description of the volume and type of noise, and also note if it happens when turning in either direction or just in one.

 A whining noise when turning usually originates from the power steering pump.
 There may be no problem at all or you may need to replace the pump.
 This depends on if there is noise before or after you have turned the wheels all the way.

 If there is whining only after your wheels are fully turned, you are simply causing the pump to work harder than normal.
 If it whines before the wheels fully turn, the power steering pump is likely failing and needs to be replaced.